 Principal, Interest, Tax & Insurance (PITI)

-Part of your mortgage payment may consist of money that the lender collects on your behalf for property taxes, homeowners insurance, and, in some cases, private mortgage insurance (PMI).
-PMI protects the lender against loss if the borrower defaults on the loan and may be required for people with less than a 20% down payment.
-Every month, the lender puts aside the money for these expenses in an escrow account and pays them when they are due.
-This allows them to ensure that these important bills are not neglected.
+- Every month, the lender puts aside the money for these expenses in an escrow account and pays them when they are due.
+This allows lenders to ensure that these important bills are not neglected.
 Together, the principal, interest, tax, and insurance payments are referred to as PITI.

 - Adjustable-rate mortgage (ARM): ARMs have a period of fixed interest, after which the interest rate and payment adjust at specific intervals.
 In general, the interest rate and monthly payment for an ARM start off lower than for a fixed-rate mortgage of the same amount.
 However, they can become higher once a few adjustments occur.
 An ARM may be a good option for people who plan to sell in a few years or expect their income to increase significantly, but it can be risky.
 If you cannot afford the payment increase, you may lose your home.